General Permit Information

 Permit holders are encouraged to protect their permit from theft and fraud by locking their vehicles and shredding expired permits.
 If a permit is lost or stolen, the loss must be reported to Parking and Transportation Services in person, immediately.

 Various permit types are used to provide equitable access to specific parking areas.
 Each permit type is restricted to the parking location that matches the letter on the permit.
 All labeled, reserved, resident, and timed spaces are restricted and enforced 24/7.
-However, parking restrictions are lifted after 5:30 PM, and vehicles with R, GZ, E, S and D daily/visitor permits may park out of their assigned lots (except Resident lots that are reserved for R permits only at all times).
+However, some parking restrictions are lifted after 5:30 PM, so vehicles with R, GZ, E, S and D daily/visitor permits may park out of their assigned lots (except Resident lots that are reserved for R permits only at all times).
 Park-n-Ride (Y) permits are required to park in Park-n-Ride designated lots from 7:00 AM to 9:00 PM on Monday through Thursday and 7:00 AM to 5:30 PM on Friday.

 Any registered permit holder who is not in possession of their parking pass may obtain a courtesy permit from PATS up to a maximum of three (3) courtesy permits per semester.